Welcome

 What happens at a service?

 1. Call time.
-For a Sunday morning service, this is usually 8:50.
+For a Sunday morning service, this is usually 9:10.
 Come wearing nice clothes.
+Cherubs should wear pants or a skirt, not a dress, so they can wear their choir polos.

 3. Music.
 Find your music and your seat for warmup.